 Good news: No complications for my broken ankle surgery.

 Some of you may have read my blog about the Butcher Babies Meet & Greet that my dad and I went to in Corpus Christi.
-In that blog, I included the story of my fall.
+In that blog, I included my broken ankle story.
 Just in case you forgot what happened, here is a short excerpt from that blog.

-At around 5 AM, I woke up to go to the bathroom and feed the cats.
+Around 5 AM, I woke up to go to the bathroom and feed the cats.
 It was dark, and I couldn’t see where I was going.
 I slipped and fell and heard something on my body crack very loudly.
 My first thought was, Well that sounded expensive.
 I start panicking because I didn’t know what to do.
 I yelled out for my dad to help me up because there was no way I could do it by myself.
-I felt bad because my dad should not have been deadlifting me off the floor because of his health.
+My dad should not have been deadlifting me off the floor because of his health.
 He helped me get into the chair.
 I waited there while my mom got dressed.

 The first week with a broken ankle is the hardest because it’s a huge adjustment.

 During the first couple of days, my brain and foot would not communicate instantly.
 There was a delay in the amount of time it took to move my foot without using both my hands.
 My biggest struggle the first week was going to the bathroom.
 I had an accident the first day and peed a little on the floor.
 I’m glad it happened because I needed to learn how much time I had to get to the bathroom.
 Thankfully that was the only accident before surgery.

 Walking is difficult and painful

 They gave me crutches, and I was very wobbly at first.
 My second biggest struggle was remembering that I can’t use my left foot.
 I accidentally put pressure on my foot the second day and cried for ten full minutes.
 I didn’t forget after that.
 In the wide shot of my broken ankle (pictured below), you can see my skin is a blotchy yellow.
 Those are faded bruises.
 How I got so many bruises on the front of my leg when I fell backward is something I will never understand.